MarcSkovMadsen/data_models_analytics/README.md

 This repository contains a description of and ready to use version of my favourite paradigm for building internal web solutions and applications for data, models and analytics in an enterprise setting.

-As i'm a Full Stack Data Scientist Developer and wan't to keep things simple I stick to Python as my language of choice where ever possible.
+As i'm a Full Stack Data Scientist Developer and wan't to keep things simple, I stick to Python as my language of choice where ever possible.

 ![alt text][architecture]